davidteather/TikTok-Api/README.md

 * **Browser Has no Attribute** - make sure you ran `python3 -m playwright install`, if your error persists try the [playwright-python](https://github.com/microsoft/playwright-python) quickstart guide and diagnose issues from there.

+* **API methods returning Coroutine** - Remember many of the API's methods are async so your program needs to await them for proper functionality.

 ## Quick Start Guide

 Here's a quick bit of code to get the most recent trending videos on TikTok.
 There's more examples in the [examples](https://github.com/davidteather/TikTok-Api/tree/main/examples) directory.